-In both KS1 and LKS2, the children follow the mathematical programme: White Rose.
-UKS2 use the Power Maths scheme of work, which aims to promote and encourage maths mastery.
+In both KS1 and KS2, the children follow the mathematical programme: Power Maths.
+This is based upon the White Rose scheme of work which aims to promote and encourage maths mastery.
 Through the use of textbooks, online support and resources and a range of teaching strategies, children are taught the content of the National Curriculum.

 In addition to the children's math lessons, each class receives a 20-minute arithmetic session every day.
 During these times children build upon their number fluency and arithmetic strategies.
+Children also complete Big Maths Beat That which aims to embed their number bonds and multiplication facts.